-Many children will face anxiety-related not only to going to the doctor but specifically to get their vaccines.
+Many children will face anxiety-related not only to going to the doctor but specifically to getting their vaccines.
 While your child is more likely to face anxiety about getting vaccines themselves, it’s also not uncommon for you, as a parent, to feel anxious about taking your child to the doctor as well.

 How To Lower Your Child’s Anxiety About Having A Vaccine